nkoorty/nkoorty.github.io/content/hackathons.md

 ---
 ### Polygon Hackathon - 2nd Place
-Built an iOS App that
+Built an iOS App that generates NFT smart contracts to prevent ticet fraud.
+It was my first hackathon, so pretty exciting to come second.
+Won $3,000.

 ![RL2](/images/ticketchain.jpg)